He’s got a quintessential Texas attitude – work hard, think big, don’t let anyone fence the music in.

 Grant Gilbert is a young, hustling front man for a five-piece band, an ensemble that embodies the spirit of the Lubbock musicians who’ve preceded it.
 Like Buddy Holly, Waylon Jennings, Josh Abbott Band and Dixie Chicks, Gilbert is ostensibly country, but really so much more.
 Classic rock, the blues, Southern rock and – yes, country – are all ingrained in an energetic, powerful package that’s become a major part of the club circuit.

-That spirit is evident in Gilbert’s forthcoming EP, an intense musical workout that mirrors his band’s college-town beginnings.
+That spirit is evident in Gilbert’s Debut EP Loud & Clear, an intense musical workout that mirrors his band’s college-town beginnings.
 “Held On To” features Gilbert’s scrappy vocals atop power chords in a track awash with mystery.
 “Denying Desires” houses a tortured, pleading storyline within a smoky ‘80s power-pop groove.
 And “Hub City Shakedown” cradles a snarling, fuzzy guitar solo inside a blues/rock setting with all the passion of the late Glenn Frey’s “Smuggler’s Blues.”

 Gilbert’s music plays the stylistic field, invariably capturing heartbreak and hard times in muscular, inspiring frameworks.
 It’s the epitome of a Grant Gilbert recording.